T of C

 9. Later versions of the story of Su Shi and female ghost

-The above later version is told in Van Gulik, Lore, pp. 159-60, from a late Qing dynasty source, either Qinglianfang Qinya (1641) or Tianwenge Qinpu (1876).
-The 1876 introduction seems to add the detail that the event took place in a 靈隱山房 mountain hut at Lingyin, a hill by Hangzhou's West Lake.
+The above later version is told in Van Gulik, Lore, pp. 159-60, from one of two Qing dynasty sources (he does not specify which one), either Qinglianfang Qinya (1641) or Tianwenge Qinpu (1876).

 (Return)